 - The machine's not magic.
 While officers can get stars in their eyes calling it a scientific wonder, it's really a glorified grocery scanner.
 And it might just be wrong, or even broken.

 Even if you got charged with DUAC, your case is not open and shut.
 The jury can find you guilty based on the reading, but you get to present evidence contesting what (if anything) that reading means.

 If you’ve been charged with DUI or DUAC and are already asking these questions, you’re headed in the right direction.
 If you truly felt this was a battle not worth fighting, you wouldn’t be reading this.
 Download or request our free report on DUI/DUAC cases revealing defenses you might not even know about.
-Call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting to talk about how we might help you win your case.
+Call us toll-free at 888.230.1841 for a free meeting to talk about how we might help you win your case.